-Laurence Aëgerter (Marseille, 1972) is a multi-disciplinary artist who lives and works in Amsterdam and Marseille.
-Photography, installation and artist’s books are her main media.
+Laurence Aëgerter (1972, Marseille) is a multi-disciplinary artist who lives and works between Amsterdam and Marseille.
+Photography, installation, and artist’s books are her main media.
 Her work addresses the permanent transformation that lies in the essence of things.
 She examines the archive that shapes our collective memory.
 Displacement and translation play an important part in her work.

 In her three consecutive series Cathédrales, Cathédrales Hermétiques and Cathédrales Hermétiques – vitraux, Aëgerter explored churches through photography.
-Click here for more information on the three series.
+Click here for more information on these series.